DFE-Digital/teacher-services-cloud/README.md

 Initial set up requires manual steps in the cluster Azure KV.

 - create KV certificate CA
-    - The CA API key was created in our digicert service account, and is kept in a prod KV secret.
+    - The CA API key was created in our digicert service account, and is kept in a secret in the prod TSC Domains KeyVault.
 - generate cert within KV certificate

 For a more detailed explanation see, https://technical-guidance.education.gov.uk/infrastructure/security/ssl-certificates/#automatic-via-key-vault

+Use the defaults from the above documentation, the following properties are specific to our environment:
+- Certificate Name: <local.environment>-teacherservices-cloud
+- Subject CN: *.<local.environment>.teacherservices.cloud
+- DNS Names: 0

+<local.environment> refers to the value defined in [variables.tf](cluster/terraform/variables.tf)

+Once the certificate is created you will need to logon to Digicert as per the above docs.
+The credentials to do this can be found in the prod TSC Domains KeyVault.

 On cluster build, terraform will load the cert into a kubernetes secret, and this will be set as the default-ssl-certificate in the nginx ingress.